JacksonMcPhillips/JacksonMcPhillips/README.md

 - 👀 I’m interested in html, css and unity.
 - 🌱 I’m currently learning unity, html and css
-- 💞️ I’m looking to collaborate on building an operaing system
+- 💞️ I’m looking to collaborate on building an operaing system Some of my other interests include photography, gaming and cycling.
 <!---
 - 📫 You can reach me at